 Wineries and Wine Cellars and Rakia producers of Serbia

 The history of wine-making in Serbia is more than 1000 years long.
-Ever since the Serbian state was first established, wine has been a part of Serbian culture and many of Serbia’s rulers, especially the Nemanjic dynasty from 11th till the end of 14th century, who have encouraged and promoted viticulture.
-The most important Serbian vineyard areas are situated in Negotinska krajina (250 km in the east from Belgrade), in the area of Vršac (100 km on the north-east from Belgrade), on the slopes of Fruška Gora (80km on the north-west from Belgrade), in the Subotica area (200 km on the north from Belgrade), Šumadija (100 km on the south-west from Belgrade) and Župa (230 km on the south-east from Belgrade).
+Ever since the Serbian state was first established, wine has been a part of Serbian culture and many of Serbia’s rulers, especially the Nemanjic dynasty from 11th till the end of 14th century who have encouraged and promoted viticulture.
+The most important Serbian vineyards are situated in Negotinska krajina (250 km in the east of Belgrade), in the area of Vršac (100 km on the north-east of Belgrade), on the slopes of Fruška Gora (80km on the north-west of Belgrade), in the Subotica area (200 km on the north from Belgrade), Šumadija (100 km on the south-west from Belgrade) and Župa (230 km on the south-east from Belgrade).

 Beside these sorts, today the vineyards of Serbia are mostly planted by Chardonnay, Sauvignon Blanc, Rhine or ‘Italian’ Riesling, Merlot and Cabernet Sauvignon.
 Numerous small and medium privately-owned wineries of Serbia entered the market, often run as family businesses, and with very high regard for standards of quality and taste.
 Some near-forgotten traditions, such as Bermet of Sremski Karlovci, were revived.
 Harvest season in Serbia begins in July and ends in October.
 The Serbian wine industry is showing signs of significant growth, as evidenced by In Vino, an annual international wine festival that is held in Belgrade since 2004 on an annual basis.
 Also, since 2010, an annual international wine fair is held at the Belgrade Fair, named ‘Beo Wine Fair’.